CosmWasm/cosmwasm/IBC.md

 Note the different return response here (`IbcReceiveResponse` rather than `IbcBasicResponse`)?
 This is because it has an extra field `acknowledgement: Binary`, which must be filled out.
-That is the response bytes that will be returned to the original contract, informing it of failure or success.
-(Note: this is vague as it will be refined in the next PR)
+All successful message must return an encoded `Acknowledgement` response in this field, that can be parsed by the sending chain (see below for the standard format).

 Here is the
 [`IbcPacket` structure](https://github.com/CosmWasm/cosmwasm/blob/v0.14.0-beta4/packages/std/src/ibc.rs#L129-L146)